Places to Go

 - cherry blossom viewing

-Shinjuku Gyoen was constructed on the site of a private mansion belonging to Lord Naito, a daimyo (feudal lord) of the Edo era.
+Shinjuku Gyoen was constructed on the site of a private mansion belonging to Lord Naito, an Edo era daimyo (feudal lord).
 Completed in 1906 as an imperial garden, it was re-designated as a national garden after the Second World War and opened to the public.
-With an area of 58.3 hectares (144 acres) and circumference of 3.5 kilometers, it blends three distinct styles, French Formal Garden, English Landscape Garden and Japanese Traditional Garden, and is considered to be one of the most important gardens from the Meiji era.
+With an area of 58.3 hectares (144 acres) and circumference of 3.5 kilometers, it blends three distinct garden styles - French Formal, English Landscape and Japanese Traditional - and is considered to be one of the most important gardens from the Meiji era.